-Britain likely to refer Murdoch's bid for Sky for full investigation
+Britain says Fox bid for Sky gives Murdoch too much power over news

-LONDON Britain said it intended to refer Rupert Murdoch's takeover of Sky (SKYB.L) to a full investigation after its regulators said the deal raised concerns about the amount of influence the media mogul would wield over the country's media.
+LONDON Britain intends to refer Rupert Murdoch's takeover of Sky (SKYB.L) to a full investigation because the deal raises concerns about the amount of influence the media mogul would wield.

-"The reasoning and evidence on which Ofcom's recommendation is based are persuasive - the proposed entity would have the third largest total reach of any news provider, lower only than the BBC and ITN and would uniquely span news coverage on television, radio, in newspapers and online."
+"The proposed entity would have the third largest total reach of any news provider - lower only than the BBC and ITN - and would, uniquely, span news coverage on television, radio, in newspapers and online," Bradley said.

+Murdoch's Twenty-First Century Fox (FOXA.O) agreed to buy the 61 percent of Europe's biggest broadcaster it does not already own for $14.8 billion in December.

+Last week, two regulators submitted their findings to the government after being asked to look into whether Fox would have too much control of the media, and whether it would be committed to upholding broadcasting standards if the deal went ahead.

 Shares in Sky rose after the statement and were trading up 3 percent at 986 pence at 1110 GMT.